mmurphy384/b9labs-splitter/readme.md

 4. Create a test to exercise the split.
   * DONE!
 5. Create the UI / Web Pages
-  * IN PROGRESS - Preliminary UI working.
-Need to add a watcher/listener so the balances refresh.
+  * DONE! (well.
+It could use a little bullet-proofing, but it works)
+6. Create a watcher/listener to show logs
+  * Started
 6. More things to consider:
-  * Set up logs so that a web UI can read them (Having problems with this)
   * Review the fallback function.
 Right now, it's only payable.
   * Still need to study re-entrance.